k6alvarez/react-graphql-full-stack-project/README.md

 App Architecture needed for deployment.

 1. Prisma Server
+- `prisma init` and follow prompts.
+Be sure to set up .env
 - Mysql server managed over at prisma.com
 - `npm run deploy -- -n` to create new prisma service.